-For the purposes of alignment, an element X is considered to be to the immediate left of an element Y, and Y to the immediate right of X, whenever X and Y are successive arguments of one (possibly inferred) mrow element, with X coming before Y. In the case of mfenced elements, MathML applications should evaluate this relation as if the mfenced element had been replaced by the equivalent expanded form involving mrow.
+For the purposes of alignment, an element X is considered to be to the immediate left of an element Y, and Y to the immediate right of X, whenever X and Y are successive arguments of one (possibly inferred) mrow element, with X coming before Y (in a LTR context; with X coming after Y in a RTL context).
+In the case of mfenced elements, MathML applications should evaluate this relation as if the mfenced element had been replaced by the equivalent expanded form involving mrow.
 Similarly, an maction element should be treated as if it were replaced by its currently selected sub-expression.
 In all other cases, no relation of 'to the immediate left or right' is defined for two elements X and Y. However, in the case of content elements interspersed in presentation markup, MathML applications should attempt to evaluate this relation in a sensible way.
 For example, if a renderer maintains an internal presentation structure for rendering content elements, the relation could be evaluated with respect to that.
 (See Chapter 4 and Chapter 5 for further details about mixing presentation and content markup.)